 Drinking water without purification is risky.
 It comes down to accepting the lesser of two evils.
 Drinking unpurified water may make you very ill.

 Not drinking any water for a week will most likely kill you.
 Given the options, warding off total dehydration is most likely worth the risk.

 See also: DIY Camping Gear: How to Look Like A Pro

 Most water borne pathogens do not act immediately.
 Many take several days to cause illness.
 Hopefully, you are rescued before any effects of bad water are felt.
 If you cannot find a water source, don’t panic.
 There are many ways to pull water from the wilderness.

-- Seep Holes.
-In the desert or near the ocean it is possible to create a small well by digging a seep hole.
-Sometimes you have to dig deep but the result is a plentiful supply of water, purified by being filtered through the sand.
+Sometimes you have to dig deep but the result is a plentiful supply of water, purified by being filtered through the ground itself.